[Skip to Content]

 • Nominations that reflect values like transparency, integrity, and nonpartisan contribution to public discourse are especially compelling.

-• Uploading documentation such as press coverage, research papers, legal filings, or public recognition can add valuable context and credibility to your submission.
+• Include optional supporting materials: Uploading documentation such as press coverage, research papers, legal filings, or public recognition can add valuable context and credibility to your submission.

 • Tip: For team or organization nominations, clarify the collaborative nature of the work and how contributors worked together.
 For individual nominations, emphasize the nominee’s leadership and initiative.